EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 + Automatically finds deep states to include as valence electrons.
 + Selects sphere boundary condition for partial waves
-+ Finds Envelope function parameters
++ Finds envelope function parameters

 The process is essentially the same as described in the [PbTe tutorial](/docs/outputs/lmfa_output/#generating-basis-information).
-The description there takes over almost exactly here, except that here we specified a smaller basis (**LMTO=3**).
+The documentation applies almost identically, except that here we specified a smaller basis (**LMTO=3**).

 You can make **lmf**{: style="color: blue"} read these parameters from _basp.bi2te3_{: style="color: green"}.
 Copy _basp0.bi2te3_{: style="color: green"} to _basp.bi2te3_{: style="color: green"}, and modify it as you like.
 File basp._ext_ is read after the main input file